Jenji Kohan: Orange Is the New Black

 Kohan created the Netflix comedy drama Orange Is the New Black, an adaptation that was inspired by Piper Kerman's memoir Orange Is the New Black: My Year in a Women's Prison about her experiences in a minimum-security women's prison.
 Kohan's executive producing duties as showrunner and head writer consists of running the writer's room, which is located at her writing studio, Tilted Productions, in Los Angeles, California.
 Principal photography takes place in New York.

 Netflix, as a streaming service distribution model of TV and movie content, is unique in that it does not provide ratings information, so Kohan does not know exact ratings for Orange Is the New Black, which has been characterized as the most watched original series on Netflix, in a new distribution model where binge viewing is enabled by full seasons of shows being made available at once.

 Other projects

 Producing

 Kohan has an overall deal with Netflix.
-She is currently credited as Executive Producer on the Netflix series Teenage Bounty Hunters.
+She served as Executive Producer on the Netflix series Teenage Bounty Hunters and The Decameron.